amplifying-fsharp/fsharplang/spec/features-for-ml-compatibility.md

-# FEATURES FOR ML COMPATIBILITY
+# Features for ML Compatibility

 F# has its roots in the Caml family of programming languages and its core constructs are similar to some other ML-family languages.
 As a result, F# supports some constructs for compatibility with other implementations of ML-family languages.

-## CONDITIONAL COMPILATION FOR ML COMPATIBILITY
+## Conditional Compilation for ML Compatibility

 F# supports the following constructs for conditional compilation: